ksa98/sofamatic/README.md

 This package was developed by researchers and clinicians with expertise in critical care medicine, biostatistics, and data science.
 We thank the critical care community for their invaluable insights and feedback.

+- **Dr. Sander van Kuijk**, Associate Professor at Faculty of Health, Medicine and Life Sciences, Epidemiology.
+Researcher at MUMC/KIO Kemta.
+Expertise in clinical epidemiology and statistics.
+ORCID: https://orcid.org/0000-0003-2796-729X.
+- **Dr. Bas van Bussel**, Assistant Professor at Faculty of Health, Medicine and Life Sciences, Intensive Care.
+Internist/intensivist focused on General Intensive Care and Acute Medicine.
+ORCID: https://orcid.org/0000-0003-1621-7848.

+Their contributions have been instrumental to this package.

 ---

 For more information, please visit the `rSOFA` package documentation or contact the package maintainers.